Noyce WISE Scholars

 Scholarship details

-Your scholarship award amount will depend on how much aid you are eligible to receive as determined by your FAFSA application, as well as any other financial assistance you may be receiving.
+Scholarship award amounts depend on how much aid you are eligible to receive as determined by your FAFSA application, as well as any other financial assistance you may be receiving.
 The scholarship covers your remaining cost of attendance each semester (after all other aid is determined), with a maximum of four semesters of funding possible.
 Each semester of support after the first semester is dependent on the student maintaining satisfactory academic progress (defined by WSC).
 Each student will be informed of their maximum award possible when they are initially offered the scholarship.

 Recipients accept the scholarship with the understanding that it carries with it a service obligation.
 More specifically, in exchange for the scholarship, the recipient agrees to teach in a “high-need local educational agency” for one year for each semester of the scholarship assistance.